 What to Expect

 During the studies, children will work one-on-one with an experimenter to play games, write stories, and answer questions for us.
 Studies generally take about 60 minutes during which time we invite you as the parent to help us by answering a few questionnaires about your child.
-As a thank you, we let your child select a toy to take home with them!
+As a thank you, your child gets to choose a toy to take home with them!

 How long is the study?

-Studies generally take between 45 and 60 minutes once in the lab.
+Studies generally take about 60 minutes once in the lab.

 What age ranges do we need?

 We welcome kids of all ages to sign up, but we often focus on kids between the ages of 5 and 11.
 If your children are in that age range or close to it, please fill out the contact information below so that we can keep you in mind for future studies!

 Where do I wait while my child is participating?